canonical/spark-client-snap/README.md

 - In case executor pods fail to schedule due to insufficient CPU resources, make [fractional](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes) CPU requests
 - Don't forget to enable default kubeconfig access for the snap, otherwise it will complain not able to find kubeconfig file even after providing the valid default kubeconfig file
 - Make sure the namespace provided to spark-submit is valid and the service account provided belongs to that namespace
+- The token used to submit spark job is valid for 1 hour after generation.
+You will need to regenerate a token for use on expiry.
 - This a strictly confined snap, so avoid having the certificate and the token files in special locations like /tmp etc. Home directory would be best to keep such files.
+- Please provide kubeconfig file explicitly and cluster name with setup command in snap.
+These are not optional parameters.